Beaumont (SA)

 Beaumont was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Beaumont's population shows high cultural diversity, with 34.7% born overseas and 28.1% speaking a language other than English at home.
-Christianity is the predominant religion in Beaumont, accounting for 47.5%.
-Judaism is slightly overrepresented compared to Greater Adelaide (0.4% vs 0.3%).
+Beaumont's population was found to be more culturally diverse than most local markets, with 34.7% born overseas and 28.1% speaking a language other than English at home.
+Christianity was the predominant religion in Beaumont as of 2021, accounting for 47.5%.
+However, Judaism was overrepresented compared to Greater Adelaide, comprising 0.4% versus 0.1%.

 Frequently Asked Questions - Diversity